Gong Lijiao

+Gong Lijiao (巩立姣 (Gǒng Lìjiāo); born 24 January 1989) is a Chinese former Olympic shot putter and the 2020 Olympic champion in that event.
+A five-time Olympic player and a three-time Olympic medalist, she holds a record eight successive medals at the World Athletics Championships, including two world titles.

+In her five-time Olympic Games, she won a gold, a silver, a bronze medal, a fourth place, and a fifth place.

 Career

 She finished seventh at the 2007 World Championships, her international debut.
 At the 2008 Summer Olympics she finished fifth but received the bronze medal later after two competitors were stripped of their medals because of doping violations.

 She set a personal best throw of 19.46 metres in the qualifying round of the 2008 Olympics; this was the furthest mark for a female Chinese shot putter for over a decade.
 At the 2009 National Games of China, Gong further improved her personal best to 19.82 m, taking her to tenth place on the all-time Chinese shot putter's list.

 She won the bronze medal at the 2009 World Championships in Berlin with a personal best of 19.89 metres.

 She won the gold medal at the 2009 National Games of China in Jinan with a personal best of 20.35 metres.

 She won the gold medal at the 2009 Asian Athletics Championships in Guangzhou with a personal best of 19.04 metres.

-She initially finished fourth in the London 2012 Summer Olympics, but was retroactively awarded the bronze medal after the winner, Nadzeya Astapchuk, was disqualified for failing a drug test.
-On 20 August 2016, the IOC announced Yevgeniya Kolodko, the Russian silver medalist of women's shot put, failed an anti-doping test.
-Gong therefore got the silver medal.
+Gong initially finished fourth in the London 2012 Summer Olympics, but was retroactively awarded the bronze medal after the winner, Nadzeya Astapchuk, was disqualified for failing a drug test.
+On 20 August 2016, the IOC announced that Yevgeniya Kolodko, the Russian silver medalist, failed an anti-doping test and Gong was therefore upgraded to the silver.